Exterior Paint Calculator & Painting Guide

 How many coats of exterior paint do I need?

 Most exterior projects require 2 coats.
 Previously painted surfaces in good condition may need only 1 coat if using high-quality paint and similar colors.
 Bare wood, new siding, or dramatic color changes require 1 primer coat plus 2 finish coats.
+The primer and coats diagram shows the paint film from the substrate up.

 Should I paint trim and siding separately?

 Yes, calculate trim separately.
 Trim, fascia, and soffits use different paint types (often semi-gloss vs satin for siding).
 Trim typically requires 1-2 quarts per 500 square feet of siding.
 Doors and shutters are calculated individually as accent areas.
+The paintable-area diagram shows walls plus gables minus openings.